The AbstrAct Observer

 here we got:

 answering some questions.
-We have already observed his drone / ambient work here.
+We have already observed his experimental / drone / noise / field recordings work here.

 [1.
 IDEA]

-■ The A. O.The track from “On The Slopes” that we prefer is “First Light”.
+■ The A. O.The track from “A Universe” that we prefer is “Arms Used to Hold You”.
 Can you tell us how it came to light?

 [2.
 CREATION]